IPad Air 2: Software

-It was revealed at WWDC 2019 that the iPad Air 2 would support iPadOS.
+It was revealed at WWDC 2019 that the iPad Air 2 would support iPadOS (despite some people speculating that it would not be supported by future versions).
+(The iPad Air 2 got iPadOS because of Split View support.)
 It does lack the support for some features though such as Memoji Stickers, Apple's ARKit based applications and support for Sidecar in macOS Catalina, due to it having the Apple A8X Processor.
-Apart from this, most of the features that were introduced in iPadOS will work with this iPad, including support for external USB drives (using the camera connection kits), the redesigned split screen and multitasking interface (with support for two apps to be open at once) and support for Haptic Touch (no haptic feedback will be felt as the iPad family don't have Taptic Engines).
+Apart from this, most of the features that were introduced in iPadOS will work with this iPad, including support for external USB drives (using the camera connection kits), the redesigned split screen and multitasking interface (with support for two apps to be open at once) and support for Haptic Touch (no haptic feedback will be felt as the iPad family doesn't have Taptic Engines).
 Many people have described this iPad with this new software as a budget, and watered down version of its successor the iPad Pro.

 With the release of iPadOS 13.4, the iPad Air 2 supports the new mouse and trackpad feature.
 It works by using the camera connection kits or via bluetooth.
 Bluetooth powered keyboards with a trackpad may also work depending on the manufacturer.

-At WWDC 2020, the iPad Air 2 was revealed to support iPadOS 14.
-This makes it the first device to support seven generations of both iOS and iPadOS.
-It does though lack new features such as ARKit 4 and new Apple Pencil features.
+At WWDC 2020, the iPad Air 2 was revealed to support iPadOS 14, even though some believed the iPad Air 2 would only receive one iPadOS version (iPadOS 13) and would not get iPadOS 14, due to its aging hardware and lack of newer features like ARKit 3.
+It lacks several features such as ARKit 4.
 It does though support the improved Safari browser and new Messages app.
-The iPad mini 4 was also supported for the next generation of iPadOS 14.
+The iPad mini 4 was also supported by iPadOS 14.

-On June 7, 2021 at the WWDC 2021, the iPad Air 2 was revealed to support iPadOS 15.
-This makes it the first device to support eight generations of software including both iOS and iPadOS.
+On June 7, 2021 at the WWDC 2021, the iPad Air 2 was revealed to support iPadOS 15, despite rumors again suggesting the iPad Air 2 might be dropped due to performance limitations and its already long support history.
+This makes it the first device to support seven years of software updates including both iOS and iPadOS.

-On June 6, 2022 after iPadOS 16 was announced at the WWDC 2022, it was revealed that the iPad Air 2 will not be compatible with this new version of the operating system.
+On June 6, 2022 after iPadOS 16 was announced at the WWDC 2022, it was revealed that the iPad Air 2 will not be compatible with this version of the operating system.